 We were in search of finding the “perfect” Carbonara pasta, as it originated in Rome.
 After doing some research we settled on a restaurant by the name of Roscioli.
 It was a “gourmet grocery shop” along with a restaurant.
 Nearby they have a takeaway pizza/bakery place called Antico Roscioli.
 Both of these were so good!
 The only downside was it wasn’t very budget friendly but well, when in Rome?!

-Fact: Carbonara originated in Rome and it isn’t as we know in America or Australia in fact they don’t even use cream at all.
+Fact: Carbonara originated in Rome and it isn’t as we know in America or Australia, in fact, they don’t even use a cream at all.
 The dish has only 5 ingredients, pasta, cheese, egg, bacon & black pepper.